ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/uz_Transformation/uz_Transformation.rst

 .. doxygenfunction:: uz_transformation_9ph_abc_to_alphabeta

-The ninephase VSD transformation works like the following equations show:
+The amplitude invariant ninephase VSD transformation is defined by the following equations:

 .. math::